Aalyahmonday/ytbplus/FAQ.md

 ##
 ### Q: Slow download speed?
 ❖ Well, YouTube slows down the download speed for some reasons.
-Let hope MiRO92 can do something about it.
+Let's hope MiRO92 can do something about it.

 ##
 ### Q: uYou download is not working!
-(Error 200: Unable to move file from…)
+(Error 200: Unable to move a file from…)
 - For appdb PRO users: follow [**this guide**](https://www.reddit.com/r/sideloaded/comments/pub39h/guide_how_to_fix_uyouuyou_download_not_working/) to fix uYou download not working.
 - This also happens with ESign.
 Unfortunately, there is no fix if you use ESign